amyreese/znc-push/README.md

     Authentication token for push notifications.

-    This option must be set when using Notify My Android, Pushover, Prowl, Supertoasty or PushBullet.
+    This option must be set when using Notify My Android, Airgram as a service, Pushover, Prowl, Supertoasty or PushBullet.

     When using the custom URL service, if this option is set it will enable HTTP basic authentication and be used as password.